100 Notable alumni of

 -

-George Costello Wolfe is an American playwright and director of theater and film.
+George Costello Wolfe is an American stage and screen director, playwright and producer.
 His accolades include two Tony Awards for directing the play Angels in America: Millennium Approaches and the musical Bring in 'da Noise/Bring in 'da Funk.
 He served as Artistic Director of The Public Theater from 1993 until 2004.

 -